Modelling of feedbacks in the Earth system

 Stakeholder Type

 Modelling Earth’s climate with any fidelity requires considering its interacting network of feedback loops.
 For example, rising temperatures are causing Arctic sea ice to shrink.
-This changes the planet’s reflectivity or “albedo”: white ice reflects sunlight back into space, while dark blue seawater absorbs it.
+This changes the planet’s reflectivity, or albedo: white ice reflects sunlight back into space, while dark blue seawater absorbs it.
 As a result, the retreating sea ice means Earth warms up even faster.
-Similarly, the warming that atmospheric carbon dioxide triggers also causes allows for more water vapour in the atmosphere, which is itself a powerful greenhouse gas.
+Similarly, the warming that atmospheric CO2 causes also puts water vapour into the atmosphere, itself a powerful greenhouse gas.

 Future Horizons: